singularity-code/scim-endpoint/README.md

 > java -jar personify-scim-server-1.0.9.RELEASE.jar

 When port 8080 is already taken or other problems occur, edit the jar -> find application.properties and adapt the server.port or other settings.

-SSL can also be configured this way ( see spring-boot documentation for this ).
+SSL can also be configured this way ( see spring-boot documentation and sample in application.properties for this ).

 ##